openaps/docs/docs/docs/Customize-Iterate/bluetooth-tethering-edison.md

 ```
 (for iPhone, the inet addr will always start with 172.20.10. - Android will likely be different)

-* If you don't see the `ifconfig bnep0` output displaying the `inet addr:172.20.10.x` info for the bnep0 ineterface as shown above, you may have a problem with your dhclient.leases file.
+* If you don't see the `inet addr:172.20.10.x` info in the `ifconfig bnep0` output shown above, your bnep0 interface did not get an IP address.
+Your rig will need this address to access the internet via the BT tether.
+One possible cause may be an issue with your dhclient.leases file.
 Try editing your /var/lib/dhcp/dhclient.leases file and deleting the contents.
-After clearing out the dhclient.leases file, reboot your rig and start testing from the `sudo bt-pan client AA:BB:CC:DD:EE:FF` command above.
+After clearing out the dhclient.leases file, reboot your rig and start testing from the `sudo bt-pan client AA:BB:CC:DD:EE:FF` command above and verify that bnep0 gets an IP address before you continue.

 * To disconnect the connection, you can run: